thnguyendev/phpcore/README.md

     * http://[your host]
     * http://[your host]/[name]
 ## Web API
-In this tutorial, we will create a PHPWebCore API.
+In this tutorial, we will create a PHPWebCore Web API app.
 First thing first, you need to create a PHPWebCore project.
 1. When you have your project, define your API route that uses GET method.
 This api just simply returns the information of your project in JSON.
     * Route.php
     ```php